JudeLiu/Small-C-Compiler/README.md

-# Small-C-compiler
+# Small-C-compiler #
-It is a small\-c compiler, which is a subset of c language.
+It is a small-c(a subset of c language) compiler.

-Actually it is a compiler project of cs215 SJTU.
+<del>Actually it is a compiler project of cs215 SJTU.</del>

-##Build
+## List of items ##

+* codegen/codegen.* : Files that generate LLVM IR, major work of project 2
+* LexicalAnalyser.l : tokenizer, part of frondend
+* SyntaxAnalyser.y : parser, part of frontend
+* ParsingTree.* : data structures of abstract parsing tree(AST)
+* SymbolTable.h : data structure of symbol table
+* main.cpp : main function of this compiler
+* makefile
+* README.md
+* Project2 Report.pdf

+## Build ##
 enter:

 		make

-##Run
+## Run ##

 		./scc SourceFileName TargetFileName